issacdowling/selfhostedsmarthomeguide/README.md

 # SelfhostedSmartHomeGuide

+### This has been superceded by my other smart home / voice assistant efforts, and this repo is therefore archived.

 ### This is not done yet.
 In-progress.
 You assume all responsibility for if *anything* goes wrong for *any reason*.

 # Table of Contents